bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Getting started

 The [Hugo documentation site][hugodoc] addresses developers mostly and offers detailed information.
-With this theme only a small amount of it is necessary to produce a professional static website.
+Only a small fraction of it is necessary to produce a professional static website with this theme.

 ### Install Hugo

-Please read the [installation instructions](https://gohugo.io/getting-started/installing/) for your operating system on the documentation site. _Perplex_ works with any recent version.
+Please read the [installation instructions](https://gohugo.io/getting-started/installing/) for your operating system on the documentation site.
+Perplex works with any recent version.

 ### Use Perplex

-When you are just getting acquainted with _Hugo_ and _Markdown_ or when you are curious about the source for this site, you can download this documentation project as an example.
+When you are just getting acquainted with Hugo and Markdown or when you are curious about the source for this site, you can download this documentation project as an example.
 It’s available on [_GitHub_]({{< param sourceURL >}}) and ships with all the files for the documentation and a few examples for blog postings and simple pages.

 #### The documentation project

-The folders for the project site contain only a minimal set of standard _Hugo_ folders.
+The folders for the project site contain only a minimal set of standard Hugo folders.

 ```sh {.right .lh15 .hide-mobile}
 ├── assets